lowrycode/ski-arise-project/README.md

 When a different accordion item is opened, any previously opened items will close.
 This keeps the section tidy and uncluttered.

-On larger screen sizes, the width of the container is made narrower than the default container size.This makes it easier for the user as it prevents the caret symbol from being too far away from the question text and is more aesthetically pleasing.
+On larger screen sizes, the width of the container is made narrower than the default container size.
+This makes it easier for the user as it prevents the caret symbol from being too far away from the question text and is more aesthetically pleasing.

 ### About Us Section